Cryxion/Dota2PersonalScanner/README.md

 Proper built in steam api provided by : https://github.com/SteamDatabase/SteamTracking/tree/master/API

 Display Match ID is saved in a file to prevent duplicate posting of a match.
-As this service is running at an interval.
+As this service is running in the background.